 Via Venue Addresses

-Writing to the venue that someone will be appearing at (i.e. a concert hall, Broadway theater, sports stadium, or other temporary location) can be a great way to contact some of the hardest to reach celebrities.
+Writing to the venue that someone will be appearing at (i.e. a concert hall, Broadway theater, sports stadium, or other temporary location) can be a great way to contact some of the hardest-to-reach celebrities.
 If you have not had luck sending to an agency because they don’t forward mail, perhaps a venue will.
-The best venues are those like Broadway where the person will be there for a longer time than just a one night concert.
+The best venues are those like Broadway where the person will be there for a longer time than just a one-night concert.
 That helps to maximize your chances of your letter reaching the celebrity.
 Check out the kinds of results I got when I wrote 100 celebrities via venue.

 Production Offices (Film/TV)

-For sports fans, directing your fan mail to stadiums is the best way to get your favorite athletes’ signature.
+For sports fans, directing your fan mail to stadiums is the best way to get your favorite athletes’ signatures.
 For the best success rate, it’s advisable to send a fan letter to each individual player on a team, even if that means that you have to send multiple requests to the same address.
 Try sending your request when you know the players will be there like during spring training.

 If it’s musicians that you’re after, it might be best to wait until they are on tour.
-Check out the stops that they will be making and look up the address of the arena or concert hall that they will be performing at.
-Try and time sending your letter so that it arrive a day or two before the concert.
+Check out the stops that they will be making and look up the address of the arena or concert hall where they will be performing at.
+Try and time sending your letter so that it arrives a day or two before the concert.
 You don’t want it arriving after the artist has performed but you also don’t want to send it so early that it is forgotten about.

 If the individual you’re writing to owns a business, you can try writing to the business address.
 It’s surprising how many celebrities own businesses, actually.
 For example, Jessica Alba is the founder of The Honest Company.